PalisadoesFoundation/talawa-docs/docs/introduction/concepts.md

 1. **Pinned Posts**: The management of pinned posts that they use to alert all members of the organization of some activity.
 These posts are [always visible at the top of the newsfeed](https://github.com/PalisadoesFoundation/talawa-api/issues/1096).
 Pinned posts can only be created by Admins.
 2. **Reported Posts**: Mobile App users may want Admins to take action on posts that don't match the organization's values.
 Admins can use the newsfeed to manage these reports.
 3. **Plugin Posts**: The Admin panel may have plugins that need to access the newsfeed.
 For example these could include the insertion of advertising from local companies.

+## Multi-Tenancy / Cloud

+Under the current model:

+1. Each Talawa-API instance manages the people within a Community.
+2. Communities are managed by Super Admins.
+3. Organizations within a community are managed by Admins.

+For Talawa to be launched as a Cloud service there will need to be a way to create a portal that can manage multiple instances of Talawa-API.
+These community instances could be running on the same or differing servers.

+This creates challenges for the API:

+- How do we shard the data for the instances?
+For example: Do all the cloud communities use a single database or should there be some other type of split and why?
+- What database modifications will be required to track the communities under management?
+- How do you move data from one cloud cluster of instances managed by one portal, to another cluster managed by a different portal?

+It also creates challenges for the web admin portal:

+- What level of access should the cloud admin have?
+- What features can the cloud admin enable or disable across all communities?
+- How do you move administration from one cloud cluster of instances managed by one portal, to another cluster managed by a different portal?

+Answering these questions and implementing a solution will be important for the Talawa projects.